Higher-order Graph Convolutional Network with Flower-Petals Laplacians on Simplicial Complexes: Methodology

-We can obtain different FP Laplacian matrices based on the FP model, which reflect the different connectivity relations of SCs.
-By defining $g_p(\mathcal{L}_p)=\sum_{k=0}^K \gamma_{p,k} \mathcal{L}_p^k$, we can define different convolution operations on each FP Laplacian basis as
+We derive various FP Laplacian matrices based on the FP model, each representing different connectivity relations within SCs.
+Subsequently, we define different convolution operations on each FP Laplacian basis as